 The reality for many in-house teams, however, is that there often isn’t enough time or bandwidth to consistently conduct the in-depth type of fraud monitoring at scale that an efficient, effective affiliate program requires.

 This is definitely an area where an affiliate agency can help.
 In fact, an agency is likely to have access to more sophisticated fraud and compliance monitoring capabilities, tools and resources, allowing them to quickly flag potentially fraudulent activity, investigate the source and then work with the in-house team and affiliate technology platform to make corrections to compensation.

-An affiliate management agency can also help ensure the partners within the affiliate programme are promoting the brand in ways that are compliant with local guidelines, a task that in-house teams sometimes struggle with due to resource constraints.
+An affiliate management agency can also help ensure the partners within the affiliate program are promoting the brand in ways that are compliant with FTC guidelines, a task that in-house teams sometimes struggle with due to resource constraints.

 Strengthening Affiliate Marketing Success

-There are many ways an affiliate agency can support a company's in-house affiliate marketing team.
+There are many ways an affiliate agency can support a company’s in-house affiliate marketing team.
 Affiliate agencies can provide everything from expertise and insights, fresh perspectives and new ideas to offering greater bandwidth and additional resources that give in-house teams time to focus on the higher-priority initiatives.
-A hybrid approach to affiliate programme management can be a winning combination for brands and their affiliate programmes.
+A hybrid approach to affiliate program management can be a winning combination for brands and their affiliate programs.